LivePersonInc/knowledge-center-archive/pages/documents/Security & Regulations/Secure forms/secure-forms-messaging.md

 * Agent workstations utilized for viewing secure forms are in scope of PCI-DSS certification.
 * LivePerson Conversational Cloud account password and login policy must be enabled and configured according to PCI-DSS requirements (see account setup above).
 * Invitations, alerts and consumer texts are customizable on both In-App Messaging SDKs.
-* Within form web view, the header text, placeholder, errors, submit button and ‘note’ text are displayed according to the language of the device (if the device language is available on LiveEngage, if not it will default to English).
+* Within form web view, the header text, placeholder, errors, submit button and ‘note’ text are displayed according to the language of the device (if the device language is available on the Conversational Cloud, if not it will default to English).
 * The following time limitations apply:
   1. If it takes more than 5 minutes from the moment a consumer clicks to open the secure form until it loads, the secure form will expire.
 This can occur as the result of a bad network connection or server failure.
 The 5 minute variable is configurable.
   2. The consumer can submit the secure form up to 30 minutes from the time they first open it.
 The 30 minute variable is configurable.